 Serves 4 as a main or fish course.

-I generally serve the salmon over a vegetable medley of sauteed French green beans, shallots and mushrooms tossed in a butter sauce as shown in the photo.
+Variations: I generally serve the salmon over a vegetable medley of sauteed French green beans, shallots and mushrooms tossed in a butter sauce.
 If you prefer, serve sauteed vegetables on the side.
-You could also serve over broccoli and cauliflower rice (buy these riced veggies at Trader Joe’s).
+You could also serve over broccoli and cauliflower rice (buy these riced veggies at Trader Joe’s) or my Easy Mashed Potatoes.
 You can also enjoy the salmon with a side salad of sliced tomatoes, a nice vinaigrette, and whatever herb you are using for garnish.
 Wild or basmati rice is also a side dish option if you are serving a separate salad course.

 Order some Maille mustard at Amazon.com: